-WHEREAS, Ms. Bird Fauset was a member of President Roosevelt's "Black Cabinet" that promoted civil rights for African Americans; and
+WHEREAS, Ms. Bird Fauset was a member of President Roosevelt's "Black Cabinet" that promoted civil rights for African Americans; and believed in, the advancement of black people everywhere; now, therefore, be it

 WHEREAS, During the 1950s, Ms. Bird Fauset expanded her passions globally and made many trips to Africa, India and the Middle East; and